 Angel was diagnosed with Acute Lymphoblastic Leukemia September of 2017.
 Although still continuing treatment, Angel is on an outpatient basis and is excited to be able to return back to school.
 Arizona Cancer Foundation for Children assists Angel with expenses for traveling to Phoenix Children's Hospital three times a week, financial assistance, a K9 therapy visit and a respite/gift delivery.

-ABRIEL At just 7 years old Abri was diagnosed with Ewings Sarcoma.
+Abriel, at just 7 years old was diagnosed with Ewings Sarcoma.
 After 2 years of treatments and trials Abri is cancer free and thriving.
-Although due to the severity of her treatments and cancer Abri will be undergoing an amputation below the knee.
-Now, 9 years old she has a passion for using her voice and experience to speak out and help kids just like her.
+Although due to the severity of her treatments and cancer, Abri bravely underwent an amputation below the knee.
+She is now an inspiration to others and has a passion for using her voice and experience to speak out and help kids just like her.

-Mason: Mason was diagnosed with an aggressive form of brain cancer at 14 years old.
-After 2 years of constant treatment Mason continues to defy the odds and is truly a fighter that loves life.
-ACFC has assisted Mason and his family with out-of-state travel expenses for his medical treatment.
-Mason is currently undergoing an experimental treatment out of state; he is the first pediatric cancer patient in the world to receive this treatment.
+Mason was diagnosed with an aggressive form of brain cancer at 14 years old.
+After 2 years of constant treatment Mason continued to defy the odds.
+ACFC assisted Mason and his family with out-of-state travel expenses for his medical treatment.
+Mason lost his battle to cancer in 2018 but his spirit lives on and motivates many to live beautifully and raise awareness for childhood cancer.